-The H5N1 subtype of Avian Influenza virus is spreading in Canada.
+The H5N1 subtype of Avian Influenza virus continues to spread across Canada.
+The birds most at risk include waterfowl, raptors (such as Great Horned Owls, Bald Eagles and Red-tailed Hawks), colonial nesting seabirds (such as Northern Gannets), and domestic poultry.
 Birds Canada volunteers and supporters can help respond to the ongoing outbreak by following these guidelines:

 - Do not feed birds by hand.